Our faculty is holding seminars for Std X students and their parents on Sundays.

 Prof. Kapadi has been teaching IIT JEE Chemistry for the last 9 years.

-The Golden Gate to IIT is a group tution programme which trains class XI & class XII students for this examination, but also for other entrance examinations too, like the JEE (Main), BITSAT and CET.
+The Golden Gate to IIT is a group tuition programme which trains class XI & class XII students primarily for this examination, but also for other entrance examinations too, like the JEE (Main), BITSAT and CET.

 (i) building a sound conceptual understanding of the subject